PhD, University of Waterloo

 - J. William Fulbright Scholarship, 2006-2008

-I am currently preparing a monograph titled Resistance and Memory in Iraqi Women’s Life Narratives.
-The book is a critical exploration of Iraqi women’s life narratives in North America, focusing especially on their representations of war, immigration, and the displaced self.
+I am currently preparing a monograph titled Patterns of Telling: Iraqi Women’s Autobiography in the Diaspora.
+The work is a critical exploration of Iraqi women’s life narratives in North America, focusing especially on their representations of war, migration, and displacement.

 Areas of Interest